TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ## Initial ideas - checkpoint Q&A

 Q - Did you use AI to craft the payload?\
-A - No :skull: me poor no money
+A - No :skull: me poor no money to use AI

 ## nostdlib